OSGeo/OSGeoLive-doc/doc/quickstart/_template_quickstart.rst

 @NAME_slug@ Quickstart
 ********************************************************************************

-For instructions on how to fill out this quickstart template, see this page: https://trac.osgeo.org/osgeolive/wiki/How%20to%20document%20the%20quickstart%20file
+For more information about how to write a quickstart, see the 'How to document the quickstart file' on the osgeo wiki: https://trac.osgeo.org/osgeolive/wiki/How%20to%20document%20the%20quickstart%20file

+..
+Writing Tip: Overview section
+ This section is required and has no heading.
 Start with a sentence describing what the application is and does.
+Start with a sentence describing what the application is and does.
+Next, describe what will be covered in the Quick Start.
+Mention any prerequisites that are required to complete the Quickstart, for example, internet connection or data to test with.

 .. contents:: Contents
    :local: